josh-ho/python-slackbot/README.md

 # Slackbot

-This is a simple Slackbot written in python designed to post block messages to your slack channel
+This is a simple Slackbot written in python designed to post block messages to your slack channel.
+This application starts a Flask app running on port 5000 that can listen for Slack webhooks and post to a specific channel that the Slack bot has been invited to.

 ## Requirements
 * Python 3.7+